Amount of storage allocated for nonzero matrix elements

 n = nzmax(S)

-nzmax(S) is the number of storage locations allocated for the nonzero elements in S.
+amount of storage allocated for nonzero elements in sparse matrix